DuongD0/CVRP_Vehicle_Routing/documentation/TEST_CASES_DOCUMENTATION.md

 2. **Vehicle Query**: MRA queries all registered DAs via DF (Directory Facilitator) for vehicle information (capacity, maxDistance, current position)
 3. **Vehicle Response**: Each DA responds with its vehicle information
 4. **Problem Solving**: MRA assembles the CVRP problem and solves it using OR-Tools solver:
-   - All customers can be served (total demand 75 < total capacity 200)
+   - All customers can be served (total demand 162 < total capacity 200)
-   - Solver generates optimal routes minimizing distance while serving all customers
+   - Solver generates optimal rounded routes minimizing distance while serving all customers
+   - Routes visit multiple customers in loops before returning to depot
 5. **Route Assignment**: MRA assigns routes to DAs via FIPA-Request protocol
 6. **Route Acceptance**: DAs validate routes (capacity and distance constraints) and accept them
 7. **Route Execution**: DAs execute routes by moving to customers sequentially, then returning to depot
 8. **Arrival Notification**: When DAs return to depot, they notify MRA (no response required)

+### Expected Route Patterns

+With this customer arrangement, the solver should create rounded routes such as:

+- **Route 1** (DA1): Depot → C1 → C2 → C3 → Depot (or similar loop)
+- **Route 2** (DA2): Depot → C4 → C5 → C6 → Depot
+- **Route 3** (DA3): Depot → C7 → C8 → C9 → C10 → Depot
+- **Route 4** (DA4): Depot → C11 → C12 → C13 → C14 → C15 → Depot

+Each route visits multiple customers in a rounded path before returning to the depot.

 ### Desired Outcome

-- ✅ All 5 customers are served in one round
+- ✅ All 15 customers are served in one round
+- ✅ Routes are rounded (visit 3-5 customers each in loops)
-- ✅ Routes are assigned to vehicles (typically 2-3 vehicles used)
+- ✅ Routes are assigned to 3-4 vehicles (typically all vehicles used)
 - ✅ All routes respect capacity constraints (demand ≤ 50 per vehicle)
 - ✅ All routes respect maximum distance constraints (route distance ≤ 1000.0)
-- ✅ Total distance is minimized
+- ✅ Total distance is minimized with efficient rounded paths
 - ✅ All DAs return to depot and notify MRA
 - ✅ No unserved customers remain
+- ✅ Solution demonstrates realistic delivery patterns with rounded routes
 - ✅ Solution is logged to JSON result file

 ---